1080° Snowboarding Review - Screenshot 1 of 5

 1080° Snowboarding Review - Screenshot 2 of 5

 Less straightforward to perform are the tricks.
-There are a number of "grab" and "spin" tricks in the game that can be performed mid-air should you input the correct button combination.
+There are several "grab" and "spin" tricks in the game that can be performed mid-air should you input the correct button combination.
 Grab moves and a 180 spin need just a button press and directional input, but the bigger the spin the more complicated the required combination, with a 1080 spin requiring a whopping nine inputs to pull off.
 Learning the combinations is not necessarily the hard part, it's inputting them before gravity does its thing and you impact hard with the ground.
 In some of the game modes, performing tricks earns you points and luckily there's a training mode where you can practice away until you've got the hang of things.

 1080° Snowboarding Review - Screenshot 3 of 5